nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Misconfigured web server
   Your webserver is misconfigured and blocks the needed DAV methods.
-  Please refer to ``Troubleshooting WebDAV`` above for troubleshooting steps.
+  Please refer to :ref:`trouble-webdav-label` above for troubleshooting steps.

 Other issues
 ------------